bfeher/BFPaperView/README.md

 `CGFloat tapCircleDiameter` <br />
 The CGFloat value representing the Diameter of the tap-circle.
 By default it will be the result of `MAX(self.frame.width, self.frame.height)`.
 Any value less than zero will result in default being used.
 The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use.

+`CGFloat tapCircleBurstAmount` <br />
+The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
+Default is `100.f`.

 `CGFloat cornerRadius` <br />
 The corner radius which propagates through to the sub layers.
 Default is `0`.